euroscipy/euroscipy_proceedings/papers/murri/murri.rst

 memory data of :ref:`table-mem`.
 On the other hand, there is no significant increase in memory usage between CPython and Cython.

-The large memory usage of Nuitka can be explained by the fact that the JIT infrastructure must keep in memory the profile and traces for all the code paths taken.
+The large memory usage of PyPy can be explained by the fact that the JIT infrastructure must keep in memory the profile and traces for all the code paths taken.
 In any long-running program, the memory should eventually reach a steady state and not increase any further; it